ouzc12358/rps/README.md

 ```

 Use `--set frame_format=binary` once the Pico 2 firmware is streaming binary frames reliably.
+On Raspberry Pi desktop sessions install the Tk backend first (`sudo apt install python3-tk`) so Matplotlib windows can open.

 Replay the bundled sample frames to sanity-check the pipeline: